Celio-Link/Celio-mGBA-Link/README.md

-SCript to connect Celio-Link to mGBA
+Script to connect Celio-Link to mGBA

-Currently only compatible with bundles fork of mGBA, hopefully soon also with stock mGBA
+Currently only compatible with bundled fork of mGBA, hopefully soon also with stock mGBA.